angga2oioi/setup-linux-server/readme.md

 6. **Generates config** - Creates optimized nginx reverse proxy config
 7. **Enables site** - Activates and reloads nginx
 8. **Optional SSL** - Sets up Let's Encrypt certificate if you want

+**Note:** The script is designed to be resilient - if a step fails (e.g., SSL certificate installation), it reports the error and continues, allowing you to fix issues and complete setup manually later.

 ## Requirements